 The word ‘acid’ is a misnomer as these are gentle on the skin.
 They work deep into the pores and on the surface too.

-For normal skin, the chances of breakouts and blackheads are low.
+The chances of breakouts and blackheads are low.
 As such, you can use a variety of products without fear.

 If you are blessed with normal skin, here are some tips on how to look after it.

 As there are chances of irritation if you have sensitive skin, opt for products with ingredients like aloe vera, shea butter, or oatmeal.
-Being excellent moisturisers, you don’t have to worry about breakouts and irritation.
+Being excellent moisturizers, you don’t have to worry about breakouts and irritation.